 Navigate to the task plan page as described in the section How to access above.

-Click on ‘Baselines’ in the task bar.
+Click on ‘Baselines’ in the task bar (represented by a set square icon).

 Click on the id of a previous baseline.
 The baseline is displayed in read-only mode.